 Student Organization Partnerships

-The Office of Residence Life and Health Education frequently partners with student organizations.
+The Office of Residence Life and Health Education frequently partners with student organizations, including student staff within Residence Life.
 Students do great work, and the Office of Residence Life and Health Education loves to work together with students toward a common goal.
-Organizations that we frequently partner with are Bates EMS, Active Minds, and reMasc.
+Student organizations interested in working with the Office of Health Education can email email@example.com.